Learning to Separate Noise from Direction

 “Focus Filters Protect Momentum”

-Momentum dies when everything is urgent.
+Momentum dies when everything feels urgent.
+Real growth requires filters:

 Does this align with my current objective?